French Cleat Wall: The Best Thing I Ever Did for My Shop

 What You’ll Need

-- Wood screws long enough to hit studs (3″ minimum for me).
+- Wood screws long enough to hit studs — 3 inches minimum, and don’t be shy about it.

 - A table saw for the 45-degree rip cuts.